 Notes

-- Leave the skin on the garlic to prevent it burning.
+- Leave the garlic skin on to prevent burning and create a soft, sweet paste inside.